NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 - &lt;accountID&gt; -  is your AWS account ID.
 - &lt;region&gt; - is the region where the FSx for ONTAP file systems are located.
-- &lt;secretName&gt; - is the name of the secret that contains the credentials for the fsxadmin accounts. **Note** that this resource string, through the user of wild card characters, must include all the secrets that the Lambda function will access.
+- &lt;secretName&gt; - is the name of the secret that contains the credentials for the fsxadmin accounts. **Note** that this resource string, through the use of wild card characters, must include all the secrets that the Lambda function will access.
 Or you must list each secret ARN individually.

 Notes: